Framing the Inside Pitch

-with September Feature Catcher - Gia, 11
+with FEATURED CATCHER - Gia, 11

-I learned it is important for catchers to have a strong forearm and wrist to control the ball.
+I also learned it is important for catchers to have a strong forearm and wrist to control the ball.
 Clean framing happens when I control the ball and not allow the ball to control my glove.
 I need to squeeze the ball in the pocket.
 Focus on squeezing my thumb and pointer finger together when catching a pitch.
 The catcher becomes the shock absorber for the ball.

 Due to Covid-19 we are rigorously following Illinois State and CDC guidelines.

 Mission: Offer dynamic individual training for hitters, catchers, and umpires

 Vision: Provide professional photography and skills videos required